-Francisella tularensis is considered a potential bioterrorism weapon because it is the causative agent of the potentially deadly disease tularemia and has an extremely low infectious dose.
-In freshwater aquatic environments, F. tularensis can survive for long periods of time, creating a reservoir of bacteria that can potentially infect and cause disease in animals and humans.
-Temperatures near (but above) freezing allow for longer survival of F. tularensis in freshwater.
-Last year, I found that the attenuated strain of F. tularensis, the live vaccine strain (LVS), can survive at 4°C in sterile freshwater for a range of 21 to 56 days.
-We hypothesize that there are specific gene(s) that are involved in the survival of F. tularensis LVS at 4°C in freshwater.
-In order to determine this, a transposon insertion sequencing protocol was followed.
-Previous vectors that were used for this protocol needed updating, so I constructed the plasmid, pKR141.
-This plasmid encodes for a transposon that will then be inserted into the chromosome of one cell.
-This allows for the creation of a mutant library that can placed at various conditions to compare the genetic context.
-There was a final transformation efficiency of 2.44 x 103 and yielded about 5,552 mutants.
-For this experiment, the mutant library was subjected to sterile freshwater at 4 °C, and genomic DNA was collected at day 0, 7, and 14.
-Through Illumina sequencing, we were able to identify XXX reads, and XXX high confidence TA sites.
+The intracellular bacterial pathogen Francisella tularensis is extremely infective and can cause the potentially deadly disease tularemia.
+F. tularensis can survive for long periods of time in aquatic environments, creating a reservoir of bacteria that can potentially infect and cause disease in animals and humans.
+Temperatures close to freezing allow for longer survival of F. tularensis in freshwater.
+I confirmed this in a laboratory setting, finding that the attenuated strain of F. tularensis, the live vaccine strain (LVS), can survive at 4°C in sterile freshwater for 21 to 56 days.
+We hypothesize that there are specific gene(s) that permit the survival of F. tularensis LVS at 4°C in freshwater.
+In order to identify these key genetic elements, I used a transposon insertion sequencing approach.
+Specifically, I modified a transposon delivery plasmid such that it would be compatible with a straightforward high-throughput sequencing protocol.
+I used this generate a transposon mutant library of approximately 5,500 independent mutants.
+To determine which mutants remain viable in freshwater over time (and which mutants do not) I inoculated the mutant library in sterile freshwater and incubated at 4 °C. I collected the surviving bacteria and extracted genomic DNA at day 0, 7, and 14.
+Using Illumina sequencing, we were able to identify XXX reads, and XXX high confidence TA sites.
 This experiment identifies those genes specifically required for survival of F. tularensis LVS in freshwater.